-When electrical power is restored after a black-out, consumers are reconnected in groups, which may cause significant load steps.
-The engine must be allowed to recover for at least 10 seconds before applying the following load step, if the load is applied in maximum steps.
+When electrical power is restored after a black-out, consumers are reconnected in groups or in a fast sequence with few generators on the busbar, which may cause significant load steps.
+The engine must be allowed to recover for at least 7 seconds before applying the following load step, if the load is applied in maximum steps.